 Myth 4: A person needs to hit “rock bottom” before they seek help.

-Fact: While it’s true that no one can force a person to quit using, friends and family do have significant influence whether they realize it or not.
-People have the power to either help improve the situation or make things worse.
+Fact: While it’s true that no one can force a person to quit using, friends and family do have a significant influence whether they realize it or not.
+Whether through court-ordered rehab or searching for treatment facilities, you have the power to either help improve the situation or make things worse.

-- Stay consistent with rules and expectations, and follow through with consequences.
+- Stay consistent with rules and expectations and follow through with consequences.
 Making it easy for them helps no one.

 - Make yourself an ally, not an enemy.
 Don’t chastise them or try to shame them into seeking help.
 They need to know that you’re on their side.

-Myth 6: Rehab doesn’t work.
+Myth 6: Rehab does not work.

 Contact Clearbrook For Addiction Treatment